sshyran/cert/roles/cert-replica/README.md

 # ivansible.letsencrypt-replica
-This role performs:
- - action1;
- - action2;
+This role configures a host for receiving letsencrypt certificates from certbot master host.

 ## Requirements